zoolanders/documentation/src/pages/essentials-for-yoothemepro/addons/forms/actions/save-to-csv.md

 ---

-## Integration
+## How To Integrate

-[Load or Create](../integration) a Form Area and access it configuration panel.
-Add an instance of a SaveToCSV action and fulfill the follosing settings inside it settings panel.
+To use the SaveToCSV action, first load or create a Form Area and access its configuration panel.
+Then, add an instance of the SaveToCSV action and configure its settings.

 {% image %}
 ![SaveToCSV Action Settings](/next/assets/ytp/forms/action-savetocsv-settings.webp)